Types of property subdivision

 Your subdivision resource consent application will be subject to extra steps, compared to other resource consent applications.

 The subdivision of one residential property into two lots can vary significantly in cost due to a range of factors, in particular infrastructure issues.

-Generally, the average two-lot subdivision can cost around $120,000 – $150,000 for an approved consent, a new certificate of title, professional fees and other requirements.
+Generally, the average two-lot subdivision can cost around $120,000 – $150,000 for an approved consent, a new Record of Title, professional fees and other requirements.